 Deone Drapala is an Accredited Mental Health Social Worker providing Medicare bulk billed Allied Psychological Interventions (formerly ATAPS) at Equinox.
 Deone supports clients with counselling from a strength based practice model.
 To access this service, speak to your Equinox GP and they will facilitate a referral.

-Daniel Sankar is our part time nurse working on Thursday mornings at Equinox.
-Daniel’s background has been in sexual health nursing and he also works as a general practice nurse at The Centre Clinic in St Kilda.
+Daniel Sankar is our part time Nurse Practitioner working on Thursday mornings at Equinox.
+Daniel’s background has been in sexual health nursing and he also works as a Nurse Practitioner at our affiliated clinic, The Centre Clinic in St Kilda.

-Peter Locke is the Practice Manager of Equinox Gender Diverse Health Service and PRONTO!
-Rapid HIV and STI Testing Service.
-He is also the Practice Manager of The Centre Clinic, an LGBTI General Practice in St Kilda.
-Prior to working with THH in his current roles, Peter worked in and managed several LGBTI health services including The Carlton Clinic and Northside Clinic.
-He is proud to be an ally of and to work alongside the TGD community.
+Peter Locke is Manager, Clinical Services for Thorne Harbour Health.
+Prior to working with THH in his current role, Peter worked as Practice Manager of several LGBTI health services including The Carlton Clinic and Northside Clinic.
+He is proud to be an ally of and to work alongside the TGD&NB community.

-Our reception team, Gabe, Sam and Carla are members of the TGD community and understand the issues that impact the health and well being of TGD people.
+Our reception team, Gabe and Sam are members of the TGD community and understand the issues that impact the health and well being of TGD&NB people.